gw2efficiency/recipe-nesting/README.md

 // Expects a list of recipes in the API format
 // -> https://github.com/arenanet/api-cdi/blob/master/v2/recipes.js
 // This needs to include at least the recipe you want to transform
+// and all sub-recipes including guild upgrade recipes
-// and ALL subrecipes (since we want to build a full tree).
+// (since we want to build a full tree).
-// It is easiest to just pass in all existing recipes. let recipes = [
+// It is easiest to just pass in all existing recipes. ;) let recipes = [
   {
     "type": "Refinement",